⚠️This fact has been debunked

 Returned, Not Pocketed

 Instead of disappearing, the money made its way back to its owner.
-Police confirmed the papers matched and returned the cash.
-The recycling company publicly praised the employee for doing the right thing.
+Police confirmed the documents matched, and the full amount was returned.
+The recycling company publicly praised the employee for her honesty - a decision that could have gone very differently if someone less principled had been holding the screwdriver that day.

 Why the Story Went Viral

-It’s a rare mix of luck, honesty, and an almost unbelievable hiding spot.
-The odds of the cash being found—and then returned—are microscopic.
-But that’s exactly why people love the story: it feels like a tiny miracle in a world where the opposite is more expected.
+The story broke in February 2017 and was picked up by CBC, CNN, ABC News, and dozens of outlets worldwide.
+It's a rare combination of luck, honesty, and an almost unbelievable hiding spot.
+The odds of the cash being found - and then returned - are microscopic.
+But that's exactly why people love the story: in a world where the opposite outcome is more expected, someone did the right thing and a man got his inheritance back.

 Frequently Asked Questions